bchelp/Blockchain-Contingent-Labor-Releases/README.md

 Upgraded to IBM Blockchain Platform (IBP) v2

+<h3>11/9 Release</h3>

+New report to identify contractors who are missing timesheets in a specified time period

+Added visibility of Saved (Unsubmitted) timesheets under the "All" Timesheet tab

 <h3>10/27 Release</h3>

 **Now using fields from upstream systems to automatically delegate POs to the correct Manager and Delegated Time Verifier- will reduce onboarding time** |